MELDProject/meld_classifier/Predict_on_new_patient.md

 These images show the cluster on the volumetric T1 image.
 Each cluster has its own image e.g.  mri_<sub_id>_<hemi>_c1.png for cluster 1 and  mri_<sub_id>_<hemi>_c2.png for cluster 2.

-Please note: images are NOT shown in radiological convention (we are working on code to do this)

 ### Saliency